SERVIR-Amazonia/trinidad-and-tobago-training/intro-to-ceo/make-CEO-project.md

 >* **Asset ID**: The Asset ID for your image asset.
 Will have a format similar to: USDA/NAIP/DOQQ/n_4207309_se_18_1_20090525
 >* **Visualization Parameters (JSON format)**: Any visualization parameters for your layer.
 For example, {"bands":["R","G","B"],"min":90,"max":210}
 >* If you want to add this imagery source to all of your institution’s projects, check the box next to Add Imagery to All Projects When Saving.
 ?6.
-When all fields are filled out, click on 'Add New Imagery'.
+When all fields are filled out, click on `Add New Imagery`.

 ><img align="center" src="../images/intro-CEO-images/5A.png"  vspace="10" width="250">